brclar15/thesis/notes/progressReport.md

 **Moving Forward**

 I still need to read through the rest of Apollodorus, Tzetzes, and any other editions that we add.
-Also, reading Aristotle's *Poetics* could prove to be helpful in identifying words to use to search through the  Iliadic scholia.
+Also, reading Aristotle's *Poetics* will hopefully prove to be helpful in identifying words to use to search through the  Iliadic scholia, as you mentioned in our latest meeting.

 #Analysis#